 Neurogenic Bladder Child

-You will be asked about your child’s symptoms and medical history.
+The doctor will ask about symptoms and health history.
 A physical exam will also be done.
-You may be asked to keep a diary of how often your child empties his or her bladder and other urinary habits.
+The doctor may ask caregivers to keep a diary of how often the child empties their bladder and other urinary habits.

 Urine and blood tests may be done to help find a cause.
 Bladder function tests can also show how urine flow is affected.